-I’m making sure the base of the bud is smooth so that when it’s dry, and I add the calyx, there aren’t any bits sticking out to make it tear.
+I’m making sure the bud’s base is smooth so that when it’s dry, and I add the calyx, there aren’t any bits sticking out to make it tear.

-I need to make three more half buds to use for the centers of the three full roses.
+I need to make three more half buds to use for the three full roses’ centers.

 Making the Full Rose

-To make the whole rose, I’m cutting another five-petal blossom shape, removing any surplus paste from the edge and cutting down between each petal slightly.
+To make the whole rose, I’m cutting another five-petal blossom shape, removing any surplus paste from the edge, and cutting down slightly between each petal.

 With the end of my fine paintbrush (or you can use a cocktail stick that has been sanded smooth), I’m rolling it softly around the edges of the péetals to thin them and make them slightly wavy.
 Refer to Video at 11:22

-With my paintbrush, I’m spreading a thin coat of glue in the center and about halfway up the petals.
-Next, I thread a half bud through the center of the five petals and bring the petals up around the center of the rose.
+I’m spreading a thin coat of glue in the center and about halfway up the petals with my paintbrush.
+Next, I thread a half bud through the five petals’ center and bring the petals up around the center of the rose.
 Refer to Video at 12:30

 I am sure you now realize that if you have many roses to make, it’s much quicker to make them this way than making them one petal at a time.